DataDog/hiring-engineers/answers.md

 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

 This is a basic read the docs and do it.
+Basically set the thresholds,
+  make sure it alerts on none and use tags to display
+  different text depending on alert condition.

   Screenshots below.

 ![alert_config](images/alert_config.png)